 The setting up of takaful or retakaful windows do not require a separate licence and there is also no additional licence fee involved.
 Labuan retakaful operators are expected to observe the objectives, management and activities of investments are in compliance with Shariah principles at all times.

 Kensington Trust Labuan Limited is a licensed trust company in Labuan and may assist you with license application, establishment and administration of your Labuan Company or branch.

 - The Labuan licensed entity must be a member of the Labuan International Insurance Association.

 - The Labuan licensed entity must provide a letter of guarantee or undertaking from the parent company to Labuan FSA.

 - The Labuan reinsurance entity must establish:

-- an operational management office in Labuan with minimum four (4) full time employees in Labuan and an annual operating expenditure in Labuan of RM150,000.
+- an operational management office in Labuan with minimum three (3) full time employees in Labuan and minimum annual operating expenditure of RM200,000 in Labuan.
 The management team must have adequate knowledge and expertise in the insurance business; or

 - appoint a licensed Labuan underwriting manager.